Business

 Tiered Support

 Premium sponsorship is simply a higher level of financial commitment to the OSI.
-The amount of the contributions vary based on the sponsor’s annual revenue, explained Masson.
+The amount of the contributions varies based on the sponsor’s annual revenue, explained Masson.

 “Organizations like Microsoft would contribute a greater amount than smaller companies, e.g. USB Direct, to be listed as a ‘premium sponsor,'” Masson said.

 In appreciation of their donations, sponsors are recognized on OSI marketing and promotional materials such as websites and brochures.
-Premium sponsors also may receive a tax deduction if OSI’s nonprofit status is recognized by their jurisdiction of incorporation.
+Premium sponsors may also receive a tax deduction if their jurisdiction of incorporation recognizes OSI’s nonprofit status.

 “To be clear, we would not promote a sponsor’s products or services but would share any activities that highlight the value, adoption, etc., of open source,” said Masson.